 Break the work down over the course of a few days so that both your kids AND YOU have enough energy and enthusiasm for the project come Decorating Day.

-Follow this simple timeline for baking cookies with kids and you'll be amazed how much more fun cookie decorating can be!
+Follow this simple timeline for decorating cookies with kids and you'll be amazed how much more fun cookie decorating can be!

 Before You Begin

-Before you even start anything for the sugar cookies with kids, think through the designs you want to make together.
+Before you even start any of the recipe prep, think through the designs you want to make together.

-I highly recommend picking cookie shapes and designs that only require 2 - 3 colors of icing total.
+I highly recommend picking cookie designs that only require 2 - 3 colors of icing total.

 Simple cookie designs can be absolutely stunning on a cookie tray.
 Less is more when baking with kids for sure.